TheMeadowMethod/Portfolio/README.md

 <p>
   My name is Merel(she/her), the person behind The Meadow Method.
-  Recently I've been struggling a lot with both physical and mental healt.
+  Recently I've been struggling a lot with both physical and mental health lately.
 Not being able to go to work when you're 28 really makes you question your life choices ^^.
-  The Meadow Method will be my cosy corner of the internet where I share all my crafts (both digital and handmade) on my journey through life.
+  The Meadow Method will be my cosy corner of the internet where I share all my crafts (both digital and handmade) on my (healing) journey through life.
   </p>
 <!--
 **TheMeadowMethod/TheMeadowMethod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.